aurazelco/BINP29_MalariaCaseStudy/README.md

 4
 .89686098654708520179
 ```
-Except for *Toxoplasma gondii*, the genomes seem to be of good quality.
+Except for *Toxoplasma gondii*, the genomes seem to be of good quality, since most of the hits are complete single copy genes.

 #### Question 9-10